 The workshop was accredited by the Irish Nursing and Midwifery Board for 3 CEUs.

-The workshop content was developed by Anne Quinn (Advanced Nurse Practitioner in Dementia) on behalf of the PREPARED team, with clinical input from other community health specialists, GPs, and the HSE.
+The workshop content was developed by Anne Quinn (Advanced Nurse Practitioner in Dementia) with clinical input from other community health specialists, GPs, and the HSE.

-If you want any more information about the 3-hour dementia workshops, then please get in touch with your local CNME to see if they are involved in running the courses, or contact Anna de Siun, Senior Project Manager at the HSE national dementia office email@example.com
+If you want any more information about the 3-hour dementia workshops, then please get in touch with your local CNME to see if they are involved in running the courses, or contact The National Dementia Office email@example.com

 Clinical resources including a workshop facilitators guide are attached below.